Jdesiree112/Technical_Portfolio/README.md

 * **[Philosophy](./DOCS/philosophy.md)**

-This document provides a general overview of my philosophy in AI prompting and development.
+This document provides a comprehensive overview of my philosophy in AI prompting, content strategy, brand voice development, and UI/UX design principles.

 * **[AI Prompt Engineering Research Methodology](./DOCS/research-methodology.md)**

-Here I provide a very thorough overview of my methodology, priorities, and tool usage for researching in preparation for designing prompts.
-This is a good document to get a detailed understanding of my professional standards.
+Here I provide a thorough overview of my methodology, priorities, and tool usage for researching in preparation for designing prompts.
+This document details my professional standards for stakeholder-driven development.

 * **[Example Prompts](./resources/prompt-libraries.md)**

-This is a continually updated document that contains example system prompts with detailed explanations of the patterns, strategies, and goals they are designed to achieve.
-Included along with these details, I also address which foundation models may be more receptive to the prompts given their specific strengths.
+This continually updated document contains example system prompts with detailed explanations of the patterns, strategies, and goals they are designed to achieve.
+Includes analysis of foundation model compatibility and content strategy considerations.

 ---